matclab/automattermostatus/README.md

 install one of the available packages.

 ### Arch linux
-Use your favorite aur helper. for example:
+Use your favorite aur helper.
+For example:
 ```
 yay -S automattermostatus
 ```